-Years of concerted effort to make most places accessible has meant there are loads of accessible walks out there.
+Years of concerted effort to make most places accessible have meant loads of accessible walks.

 If you think about it, coastal walks have been there since Victorian times.
-We have miles of promenade; which, for the most part, is flat.
+We have miles of the promenade, which is flat for the most part.

 From experience walking the coast is one of the most rewarding things you can do because there’s so much variety.

 The countryside is a bit trickier with its undulating hills and uneven surfaces.
-There are however plenty of schemes out there opening it up and I’m really looking forward to visiting the peak district see: Accessible Derbyshire.
+There are, however, plenty of schemes out there opening it up, and I’m looking forward to visiting the peak district see: Accessible Derbyshire.